Codecademy/docs/content/html/concepts/tags/terms/kbd/kbd.md

   - 'paths/front-end-engineer-career-path'
 ---

-The `<kbd>` tag makes characters look like they are keys on a keyboard.
+The `<kbd>` tag emphasizes characters to look like keys on a keyboard.

 ## Syntax